wjkba/onyx-boox-highlight-manager/README.md

-# Onyx boox highlight manager app
+# Onyx Boox Highlight Manager
 ![Desktop](preview/desktop.png)

-This app is currently under development, designed to help you manage and organize highlights from your Onyx Boox device.
+A React TypeScript app to manage your highlights from your Onyx Boox eReader.

-## Features
-- **Local Storage**: Your highlights are stored locally using IndexedDB.
-- **Export Highlights**: Easily export your highlights to a file for safekeeping or sharing.
-- **Import Highlights**: Import highlights from a saved db file back into the app.
-- **Daily Review**: Keep your knowledge fresh with a daily review of your highlights.
-- **Highlights Lists**: Organize your highlights into custom lists for easy access and management.

 ## Try it out here
 https://ehighlights.netlify.app/

+## Features

+### 🗄️ Local Storage
+- Your highlights are stored locally using **IndexedDB**.
+- No need to worry about losing your data; everything is securely stored on your device.

+### 📤 Export Highlights
+- Easily export your highlights to a file for safekeeping or sharing.
+- Perfect for backup or transferring your data to another device.

+### 📥 Import Highlights
+- Import highlights from a saved DB file back into the app.
+- Seamlessly continue where you left off, even on a new device.

+### 📅 Daily Review
+- Keep your knowledge fresh with a **daily review** of your highlights.
+- Never forget important information by revisiting your notes regularly.

+### 📋 Highlights Lists
+- Organize your highlights into **custom lists** for easy access and management.
+- Create, edit, and manage multiple lists to suit your needs.